EricaJaclynStein/ericajaclynstein.github.io/_posts/2015-03-24-nnguw-recap.markdown

 </div>

-So, how can we design for all of these human cognitive attributes?
-We can limit the noise on a website or on a mobile screen.
-We can employ strategic chunking of information.
-Think about the proximity of related information.
-Are we arranging information and elements in a logical order?
+So, how can we design for all of these definitively human traits?
+We can limit the noise within the UI, also known as, KISS (keep it simple, silly).
+We can prioritize and categorize related information, otherwise known as, chunking.
+Think Gestaltian, consider the proximity of related information, create hierachy, communicate importance.
+Manage relationships between content like an author would do with the characters in a book.
+Are we arranging information and elements in a logical order for our users?
 Think about whether we are forcing the user to open content in new tabs or not.

 > "If the visual task is contrast, comparison, and choice – as so often, it
 > is – then, the more relevant information within eyespan, the better"